hossein69ameri/NewsApi/README.md

 [Coroutines](https://developer.android.com/kotlin/coroutines) - Concurrency design pattern for asynchronous programming.

 [Flow](https://developer.android.com/kotlin/flow) - Stream of value that returns from suspend function.

-[LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - LiveData is an observable data holder class.

-[DiffUtil](https://developer.android.com/reference/androidx/recyclerview/widget/DiffUtil) - DiffUtil is a utility class that calculates the difference between two lists and outputs a list of update operations that converts the first list into the second one.

-[Room](https://developer.android.com/training/data-storage/room) - Save data in a local database using Room.

-[Data Store](https://developer.android.com/topic/libraries/architecture/datastore) - Jetpack DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers

 [Lottie](https://lottiefiles.com/blog/working-with-lottie/getting-started-with-lottie-animations-in-android-app) - Animations in an Android App